G-Armstrong/CSGO-Spatial-Analytics/README.md

 ## TODO
 * ~~Pre and Postplants Heatmaps where both sides are victims in engagements~~
 * ~~Create simuation of single round
+* Interpret clustering output and find the best algorithm to group player behavior